hillaabra/pinterest-data-pipeline934/README.md

 - The data is ingested, as three streams, using AWS API Gateway into AWS Kinesis.
 - The data is read in near-real-time from Kinesis into DataFrames using Spark Structured Streaming within Databricks.
 - After cleaning, the data is written into Databricks Delta Tables for long-term storage.

+(The next stage of development for this pipeline would be to develop the **Server Layer** of the architecture, where the outputs of the batch and stream layers could be merged to allow for both historical and real-time data analysis.)

 The same **data cleaning transformations** are performed on the corresponding datasets across the two layers.
 These include:
 - Reordering, renaming, combining and/or dropping columns for better data comprehension